Become an Evidence Champion

 What are Evidence Champions?

-Evidence Champions are organisations that have signed an agreement to make a clear commitment to involve Conservation Evidence and other relevant sources of scientific evidence at some stage of their process.
-Evidence Champions agree to the principles of evidence-based conservation and many Evidence Champions have acted as co-designers in some element of the delivery of Conservation Evidence through testing new tools and guidance and writing support documents with us.
+Evidence Champions are organisations that have signed an agreement to make a clear commitment to use Conservation Evidence and other relevant sources of scientific evidence at some stage of their process and often to generate evidence as part of practice.
+Evidence Champions agree to the principles of evidence-based conservation and many have acted as co-designers in some element of the delivery of Conservation Evidence through testing new tools and guidance and writing support documents with us to co-develop the Evidence Toolkit.

-Through this programme we aim to provide not only the scientific evidence, but the tools and skills needed to use it in order to make scientific evidence use routine and increase the effectiveness of conservation actions.
+Through this programme we aim to provide not only the scientific evidence, but the tools and skills needed to use it, in order to make scientific evidence use and generation routine and to increase the effectiveness of conservation actions.

 Who are the Champions?